austenc/riverstats-original/README.md

 ### USGS Stream data with an easy to use interface

 ## TODO
-* Get rid of hash in url
+* UI that takes advantage of favorites
+	** create a directive for displaying favorites for current user!

 * Unit test controllers with $httpBackend
-* Add accounts / favorites